-Members of the public should not attempt to disentangle whales themselves—they should call authorized professional responders instead.
+Do not attempt to disentangle whales yourself—call authorized professional responders instead.
 Disentangling large whales is a dangerous activity that requires years of training, specialized knowledge, and skills.
 Experts use customized tools and equipment to ensure the safety of the animals and the response team.
 Authorized U.S. Large Whale Entanglement Response Network responders can typically remove more of the entangling gear than members of the public.
 This leads to better outcomes for the whale and improves information gained towards reducing future entanglement threats and impacts.
-If you encounter an entangled large whale, please call your regional hotline.
+If you encounter an entangled large whale, call your regional hotline.

 Regional Entanglement Hotlines